 - Theme Tune Cameo: An early episode ends with Manny playing the theme song's melody on a guitar.

-- Title Theme Tune: The theme song is just the series' title sung over and over.
+- Title Theme Tune: The theme song is just the series' title sung over and over, though interspersed with various characters talking.

 - Unnamed Parent: Subverted.
 Manny's grandfather is universally referred to as "Abuelito" (the familiar term for "grandfather" in Spanish), even by characters not related to him.
-However, the Wedding Day episode reveals his name to be "Manuel Estevez Rivera" (A name he passed down to his son, then to Manny).
+However, the Wedding Episode reveals his name to be "Manuel Estevez Rivera" (A name he passed down to his son, then to Manny).

 - Title Theme Tune: In fact, the only words in the theme song are the title itself.